rocket-ua/FlashLib/README.md

 ```
 The **open** flag allows you to specify the export script to which .fla project.
 If the flag is not specified, then it is applied to the current open project.

+Then you need to run script for export library and resources from .fla.

 #### FlashLibConfig.json file format
 File with settings export resources and library.
 It is created automatically when the script is first applied to the .fla file.